gvwilson/thirdbit/src/fiction/iffy/1/index.md

 He had been out with his biffs the night before, which was Uncle Jack-speak for drinking more than he could handle and gambling more than they could afford.
-Aunt Naggie somehow managed to scrape enough together to keep the *Guinevere* afloat, but it had been weeks since they'd had fruit, and she couldn't remember the last time there had been any mention of new clothes or of replacing their frayed nets.
+Aunt Naggie somehow managed to winkle enough out of his app while he was snoring to keep the *Guinevere* afloat, but it had been weeks since they'd had fruit, and she couldn't remember the last time there had even been mention of new clothes or of replacing their frayed nets.

 "Girl!"
 Uncle Jack shouted again.